Weep no more; behold, the Lion of the tribe of Judah . . . has conquered . . . Revelation 5:5

 Thursday, December 3, 2009

-What It Cost To Be The Good Shepherd
+What It Cost To Be The Good Shepherd!

 The LORD is my shepherd, I lack nothing.
 Psalm 23:1

 This amazing truth is ultimately fulfilled in the Good Shepherd - the Lord Jesus Christ.
-Only in Him is this supernatural satisfaction fully realized, and for this realization to happen, Jesus had to lay down His life for the sheep (John 10:11).
-Jesus had to lack everything for His sheep.
+Only in Him is this supernatural satisfaction fully realized, and for this realization to happen, Jesus had to lay down His life for the sheep.
+The shepherd had to become the slain sheep struck down by the wrath of God:

 Instead of the LORD being His shepherd, the LORD was His judge and cursed Him (Galatians 3:13)